juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   csi.storage.k8s.io/node-publish-secret-namespace: kube-system
 ```

-### Adding extra files / environment variables into mount pod {#mount-pod-extra-files}
+### Adding extra files / environment variables into Mount Pod {#mount-pod-extra-files}

-Some object storage providers (like Google Cloud Storage) requires extra credential files for authentication, this means you'll have to create a separate Secret to store these files, and reference it in volume credentials (`juicefs-secret` in below examples), so that CSI Driver will mount these files into the mount pod.
+Some object storage providers (like Google Cloud Storage) requires extra credential files for authentication, this means you'll have to create a separate Secret to store these files, and reference it in volume credentials (`juicefs-secret` in below examples), so that CSI Driver will mount these files into the Mount Pod.
 The relevant environment variable needs to be added to specify the added files for authentication.

-If you need to add environment variables for mount pod, use the `envs` field in volume credentials.
+If you need to add environment variables for Mount Pod, use the `envs` field in volume credentials.
 For example MinIO may require clients to set the `MINIO_REGION` variable.

-Here we'll use Google Cloud Storage as example, to demonstrate how to add extra files / environment variables into mount pod.
+Here we'll use Google Cloud Storage as example, to demonstrate how to add extra files / environment variables into Mount Pod.

 To obtain the [service account key file](https://cloud.google.com/docs/authentication/production#create_service_account), you need to first learn about [authentication](https://cloud.google.com/docs/authentication) and [authorization](https://cloud.google.com/iam/docs/overview).
 Assuming you already have the key file `application_default_credentials.json`, create the corresponding Kubernetes Secret: